Biswajit20035/PS-2025-S8-Biswajit/README.md

 # PS-2025-S8-Biswajit
 ## Day 1
 *ps*: [firstday.pdf](https://www.dropbox.com/scl/fi/vpwb0qvgaxr6g17kae5om/PS-Day-1.pdf?rlkey=spzuaq1qmbvnl727y1y9kd41t&st=sjkp1z95&dl=0)
-Consider a block of metal or semiconductor material with dimensions L,W, and H as shown in Figure 2.1.
+Consider a block of metal or semiconductor material with dimensions L,W, and H .\
 Let n= Free charges per unit volume.
 A battery of "V" volts connected across the block .To calculate the current I<sub>R</sub> for an applied voltage across the length of the material, we will consider an incremental cross section of the material with length .
 The current can be written as the total charge in the incremental volume in time